-In many situations, you don’t want to completely kill a spot of bermudagrass in a lawn – – you just want to gradually control the bermudagrass in the other turfgrass.
+In many situations, you don’t want to completely kill a spot of bermudagrass in a lawn – – you just want to gradually control the bermudagrass in your main turfgrass.

 There are three solutions:

 Q: I have heard you discuss on your radio show removing bermudagrass from fescue lawns.
-In my landscaping business we use Ornamec(tm) to effectively do this.
+In my landscaping business we use Fusilade to effectively do this.

-A: You are absolutely correct that this product is labeled for bermudagrass suppression.
+A: Fusilade (click for sources) is labeled for bermudagrass control.
 My observation is that it is rarely found on nursery shelves but is typically used by professionals like yourself.
-I think this is good because failure to dilute and apply Ornamec(tm) precisely will result in harm to fescuegrass as well as bermudagrass.
+I think this is good because failure to dilute and apply this chemical precisely will result in harm to fescuegrass and zoysia as well as bermudagrass.

 The best time to apply fluazifop to fescue for suppression of bermudagrass is in spring just as the bermudagrass is sprouting green stems.